-Flying Flashes Finish Historical Air Race for Women
+Flying Flashes Race From Maryland to New Mexico in Historical Air Race for Women

 The competition is the oldest of its kind with roots that can be traced back to the 1929 Women’s Air Derby, in which Amelia Earhart and 19 other female pilots raced from California to Cleveland.

 This year marked the 41st Air Race Classic, featuring 118 women pilots of all ages and all backgrounds, including the Flying Flashes from Kent State’s College of Applied Engineering, Sustainability and Technology.
 This year’s team included Jaila Manga and Helen Miller, both are seniors majoring in flight technology.
-Manga flew in last year’s race as a student - this year, she was the certified flight instructor leading the way.
+Manga flew in last year’s race as a student.
+This year, she is the certified flight instructor leading the way.

-The Flying Flashes flew in the university's newest Cessna Sky Hawk.
+Kent State was one of 14 colleges and universities in the competition.
+The team flew in the university's newest Cessna Sky Hawk.
 Both Manga and Miller are members of the Kent State Women in Aviation chapter founded by Nicole “Nikki” Kukwa, an exemplary Kent State aeronautics student who served as an inspiration to those who knew her.
 Kukwa passed away from leukemia during her junior year.
-In her honor, a free aeronautics camp for high school girls takes place annually to show Kukwa's continued, positive influence in aeronautics.
+In her honor, a free aeronautics camp for high school girls takes place annually to show Kukwa’s continued, positive influence in aeronautics.